nacro90/notif.nvim/README.md

 Notification and reminder helper for Neovim.

 **Currently this plugin is WIP.
-It may be useful for some cases but it is not ready for daily usage now.**
+It may be useful for some cases but is not ready for daily usage now.**

 ## Features